 Can your business compete with Amazon and Google, without the necessary garages?

-To succeed in selling your products, you’ve got to see Google as an ally and Amazon as a model of customer satisfaction.
+To succeed in selling your products, you’ve got to see Google as an ally and Amazon Seller Central platform.
 Your business selling cakes, vapes, vinyl has to find a niche and build a loyal customer base by focusing on your Unique Selling Points.

 It’s perhaps no surprise that branding is paramount.
 You need to create a brand that will stand the test of time, be simple and become recognisable.
 Look at premium car manufacturers – the branding of Volkswagen, Audi, BMW, Jaguar and others – rarely changes.